suvradip/pizza-bot/README.md

 ## Project setup

 You need to do couple things before start this application.
-Creation/generation of private key files for dialogFlow & FireBase.
-As it is using my credentials to access dialogFlow & FireBase, i'm not sharing with this repository for security purpose.
+Creation of private key files for dialogFlow & FireBase.
+For demo I'm using my credentials to access dialogFlow & FireBase API and i'm not sharing with this repository for security purpose.
+To get your own key file please follow the bellow steps.

 **DialogFlow**

 1. you need to create an account in dialogflow and export the agent as zip.
 Zip file is present under projectAssets folder.

-2. Use this (guide)[https://github.com/googleapis/nodejs-dialogflow#before-you-begin] to generate private key and other setup
+2. Use this [guide](https://github.com/googleapis/nodejs-dialogflow#before-you-begin) to generate private key and other setup

 3. place the private key file (rename it to dialogFlow.json) under keyFile folder.